nickharrisdev/merged-pr-stat/README.md

   "timeToMergeSecondsAverage": 735697,
   "timeToMergeSecondsMedian": 82453,
   "timeToMergeFromFirstReviewSecondsAverage": 426871,
-  "timeToMergeFromFirstReviewSecondsMedian": 15432
+  "timeToMergeFromFirstReviewSecondsMedian": 15432,
+  "percentLessThan1AndHalfDays": 0.54
 }
 ```

-* count: the number of merged PullRequests
+- count: the number of merged PullRequests
-* authorCount: the number of author who creates PullRequests
+- authorCount: the number of author who creates PullRequests
-* additionsAverage: the average of number of added lines
+- additionsAverage: the average of number of added lines
-* additionsMedian: the median of number of added lines
+- additionsMedian: the median of number of added lines
-* deletionsAverage: the average of number of deleted lines
+- deletionsAverage: the average of number of deleted lines
-* deletionsMedian: the median of number of deleted lines
+- deletionsMedian: the median of number of deleted lines
-* leadTimeSecondsAverage: the average of seconds between a first commit date and a PullRequest merged date
+- leadTimeSecondsAverage: the average of seconds between a first commit date and a PullRequest merged date
-* leadTimeSecondsMedian: the median of seconds between a first commit date and a PullRequest merged date
+- leadTimeSecondsMedian: the median of seconds between a first commit date and a PullRequest merged date
-* timeToMergeSecondsAverage: the average of seconds between a PullRequest created and a PullRequest merged
+- timeToMergeSecondsAverage: the average of seconds between a PullRequest created and a PullRequest merged
-* timeToMergeSecondsMedian: the median of seconds between a PullRequest created and a PullRequest merged
+- timeToMergeSecondsMedian: the median of seconds between a PullRequest created and a PullRequest merged
-* timeToMergeFromFirstReviewSecondsAverage: the average of seconds between a first review  and a PullRequest merged.
+- timeToMergeFromFirstReviewSecondsAverage: the average of seconds between a first review and a PullRequest merged.
-* timeToMergeFromFirstReviewSecondsMedian: the median of seconds between a first review  and a PullRequest merged.
+- timeToMergeFromFirstReviewSecondsMedian: the median of seconds between a first review and a PullRequest merged.
+- percentLessThan1AndHalfDays: the percentage of PR merges that took less than 1.5 days from creation to merged.

 If you want to know about leadTime and timeToMerge for details, See https://sourcelevel.io/blog/5-metrics-engineering-managers-can-extract-from-pull-requests

 ```
 |------------- lead time -------------|